How anyone can lead a successful procurement negotiation

 - What are important factors other than price?

-- Are there things we could compromise on, if needed, that will not negatively affect the supplier or us?
+- Are there things we could compromise on that will not negatively affect the supplier or us?

 - What information do I need to take from this to report to the Chief Procurement Officer, CFO, or ultimate decision maker?

 Since you’ve done your prep and planning work, there shouldn’t be any big surprises during the opening stage.
 The opening stage is when your procurement team and the SaaS supplier’s team should state the goals of the negotiation.
 Then, if you discover that the supplier’s plans for the meeting are entirely different from yours, all parties will know it before there is a chance for misunderstandings to create tension.